-Lesson Title: Present Perfect Theme: Grammar Continuous Tense Lesson Number: L3-L086 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Use the present perfect continuous in - $ -$ ample sentences on e end of lesson). the negative, avoiding double negatives.2.
-Use the present perfect continuous to ask and answer questions.
+Lesson Title: Present Perfect Theme: Grammar

+Continuous Tense

+Lesson Number: L3-L086 Class: SSS 3 Time: 40 minutes

+Learning Outcomes Preparation

+By the end of the lesson, pupils Write the 6 ex ample sentences on

+will be able to: the board (see e end of lesson).

+1. Use the present perfect continuous in

+the negative, avoiding double

+negatives.

+2. Use the present perfect continuous to

+ask and answer questions.